peteryds/GSE47881-Statistical-Exploration-and-Modeling/README.md

 ### Data Source

-The gene expression dataset GSE47881 is sourced from the Gene Expression Omnibus (GEO) database.\
+The gene expression dataset GSE47881 is sourced from the Gene Expression Omnibus (GEO) database.

+Added link to the GSE47881 dataset in README.md

 ### Data Loading Design